gokulkrishna98/ptx-kernels/README.md

 # Setup
 Running on Intel 12th Gen i7 CPU and RTX 3050 mobile GPU (3.5GB HBM).
-Trying to comput matmul.
+Trying to compute matmul.
 C = A*B. Where the size of A, B, C is `8192x8192`.

 We compare the accuracy using maximum absolute error of computation and baseline numpy result.
 It should be within `1e-3`.